osha7/yearone-api-movies-frontend/README.md

 RUN AT: [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Connect program to backend for api calls to obtain data of upvotes & downvotes:
+### Connect program to backend for api calls to persist & obtain data of upvotes & downvotes:

 ## Application - Back End Repository:
 https://github.com/osha7/yearone-movie-api-backend